Cashew Matcha Latte, Easy, Low Carb and Vegan

 • Strainer – to sieve the matcha powder and remove any lumps.

-• Measuring spoon – add the right amount of matcha so you know how much or less to add to your preference next time.
+• Measuring spoon – add the right amount of matcha so you know how much to add or less to suit your preference next time.

-• Wooden spoon – to help dissolve the sweetener and mix the cashews into the milk.
+• A wooden spoon or whisk – helps dissolve the sweetener and mix the cashews into the milk.

 Ingredient Notes

 Matcha Tea Powder – Buy it online or at a health store.
-Jade Leaf and Elan Organic Matcha powder from Amazon are good ones to try.
+Jade Leaf and Elan Organic Matcha powder, available on Amazon, are good options to try.

 Raw cashews – ideal for creating a creamy texture and thick foam in this latte; adding more than the recommended amount will result in a thicker consistency.
 Buy them unsalted from most supermarkets.

-Ingredients to make Cashew Matcha Latte are on a marbled counter top.
+Ingredients to make Cashew Matcha Latte on a counter top.

-Let’s Make Cashew Matcha Latte (Step by Step)
+How to Make a Cashew Matcha Latte (Step-by-Step)

-• Combine unsweetened almond milk, sweetener, and cashews in a small, deep saucepan.
-Bring the mixture to a simmer on medium heat until steam rises, stirring frequently.
+1. Combine unsweetened almond milk, sweetener, and cashews in a small, deep saucepan.
+Bring the mixture to a simmer over medium heat, stirring frequently, until steam rises, then lower the heat.

-• Continue on a slow simmer for about 5 minutes, but do not allow it to boil.
-This will soften the cashews and make them ready for blending.
+2. Continue simmering on a low heat for about 5 minutes, but do not allow it to boil.
+This will soften the cashews, making them ready for blending with the milk.

-• Reduce the heat to low, and grind the cashews in the milk using an immersion blender until fully blended and frothy.
+1. Reduce the heat to low, and grind the cashews in the milk using an immersion blender until thoroughly blended and frothy.

-How to make it without an Immersion Blender
+How to make this latte without an Immersion Blender

 If you don’t have an immersion blender, you can still make a delicious cashew matcha latte by following these instructions: